PKU-Alignment/align-anything/projects/text_image_to_text_image/README.md

 Currently, the official Transformer repo does not support Chameleon model with image output (see [this PR](https://github.com/huggingface/transformers/pull/32013) for more details), so we rely on a certain fork of the repo.

-After installing Align-Anything and correctly set up the envrionment, you can install the forked stable version of the repo by running:
+After installing Align-Anything and correctly set up the environment, you can install the forked stable version of the repo by running:

 ```bash
 pip install git+https://github.com/htlou/transformers.git@hantao_stable_cham